Find answers to your frequently asked questions below.

 Military spending refers to all expenditure on countries' military forces.
 The largest part of this is usually the salaries and benefits of soldiers and civilian staff, with actual spending on arms making up a small part of the total.
 It is a financial measure, measuring inputs, and does not necessarily measure military capability.

 Arms transfers refer to arms that are traded or donated as aid across international borders.
 Therefore, arms transfers data do not include arms that are procured for the armed forces of the country in which they are produced, which in fact account for the majority of spending on military equipment.
 The main SIPRI measure of arms transfers, the Trend Indicator Value (TIV), is not a financial measure, but a measure of the volume of arms transferred between each pair of countries.
-For more information, see SIPRI's web pages on International Arms Transfers.
+For more information, see the SIPRI Arms Transfers Database.
 (There is also some SIPRI data on the financial value of the international arms trade but this only provides total export figures for certain major exporter countries.)

 SIPRI's Arms Industry project measures sales by companies of military equipment and services.
 The data (chiefly the annual table of the Top 100 Arms Producing Companies) is at the level of corporations, rather than countries.
 The figures for the 'arms sales' of each company refer to the revenue received for sales of military equipment and services both to the company's own government (very often the majority, especially for US companies) and overseas sales.